GitTools/GitVersion/docs/input/docs/build-server-support/build-server/azure-devops.md

 ```

 You can now use the `GitVersion.SemVer` environment variable in any subsequent
 tasks to refer to the semantic version number for your build.
+If you are using GitVersion 5.2.0+, you need to prefix the variable with the step name e.g.`Version.GitVersion.SemVer`.
 For example, you
 can build your dotnet core application with a semantic version number like so:

 ```yml